Learn something new every day

 More Info... by email

-An oil tanker can carry anywhere from around 1100 tons (about 1000 metric tons) for general purpose product tankers to over 550,000 tons (about 500,000 metric tons) for ultra large crude carriers.
+In most cases tankers can carry anywhere from around 1100 tons (about 1000 metric tons) for general purpose product tankers to over 550,000 tons (about 500,000 metric tons) for ultra large crude carriers.
 This bulk is called dead weight.
-In order to carry so much cargo, these large ships can span over a thousand feet in length.
-Due to their large weights and valuable cargo, oil tankers are especially vulnerable to oil spills like the Exxon Valdez tanker spill of 1989, pirate attacks, and the resulting environmental and humanitarian consequences.
+In order to carry so much cargo, these large ships commonly span over a thousand feet in length.
+While this is efficient, it can also be risky.
+When problems arise, the consequences can be catastrophic, as was the case with the Exxon Valdez tanker spill of 1989; the ships’ size and typical low speeds, combined with the immense value of their cargo, can also make them vulnerable to pirate attack and hijacking.

 Tanks are separated from the water by a hull, which is the portion of the ship that contacts water.
 A tanker can have a single or a double hull, with the latter preferred because it offers greater protection for the tanks.
 The double hull simply provides more space between the water and the tanks.